lushleaf/varying-coefficient-net-with-functional-tr/README.md

 -- generate simulated data

-simu1_generate_data.py will generate simulated
+    simu1_generate_data.py

 -- train and evaluating the methods

+To run a singe run of models/methods with one dataset:

+    main.py

-to run a singe run of models/methods with one dataset, please use main.py You can also use main.py to generate estimated ADRF curve (Fig 1 in the paper).
+You can also use it to generate estimated ADRF curve (Fig 1 in the paper).

-to run all models/methods in numbers of datasets, please use main_batch.py
+To run all models/methods in numbers of datasets, please use

+    main_batch.py

-Please see run.sh for some sample command to produce our experiment
+Some sample command to produce our experiment.

+    run.sh